thycotic/privman-docs/admin/actions/endpoint-group-member-approvals.md

 [priority]: # (5)
 # Endpoint Group Member Approval Action

-This action can be used for _over the shoulder_ approvals when systems are offline.
+This action can be used for _over the shoulder_ approvals, whether systems are on- or offline.
 The supervisor approves access by authentication on the user's endpoint system.

 1. Navigate to __Admin | Actions__.
 1. Click __Create__.